urbandrone/futils/examples/ex01-currypartial.md

 sayHello('world'); // -> 'hello world'
 ```

-"But", you might thing now, "all of this could have been done by calling `Function.prototype.bind`, too".
+"But", you might say, "all of this could have been done by calling `Function.prototype.bind`, too".
 And that's correct!
 ```javascript
 const add = (a, b) => a + b;